INDV Investors Have Opportunity to Lead Indivior PLC Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-30, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Indivior PLC ("Indivior" or the "Company") (NASDAQ: INDV).
+LOS ANGELES, Sept.
+4, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Indivior PLC ("Indivior" or the "Company") (NASDAQ: INDV).

 Class Period: February 22, 2024 – July 8, 2024